-The theme for 2017 will be War and Revolution.
-On the centenary of the 1917 Russian Revolution the school will look back at those dramatic events and consider the legacy for trade unionism in Britain.
-The school aims to encourage discussion and thought and will have a wide range of professional historians, as well as enthusiastic amateurs, delivering talks on key elements.
+The theme for 2018 will be the TUC's 150th anniversary The school aims to encourage discussion and thought and will have a wide range of professional historians, as well as enthusiastic amateurs, delivering talks on key elements.

-Tickets for the Radical History School, and the Weekend Festival - £68 per person (parking and camping fee is separate).
+Tickets for the Radical History School and the Weekend Festival - £70 per person (parking and camping fee is separate).

 The history school will take place at the Festival site near the TUC Tolpuddle Martyrs’ Museum, Tolpuddle, Dorset DT2 7EH.

 Camping is available in the Festival field - and your tent or camper van and car parking tickets can be bought seperately.
 For other accommodation options in the area try www.visit-dorset.com

 10.30 TUC150: TUC and governments with Chris Wrigley Nottingham University

 11.45 Out on the ‘Costa del Trico’ the 1976 equal pay strike at Trico Folberth Brentford with Sally Groves, former Publicity officer, Trico Strike Committee

 12.45 Lunch Please bring your own packed lunch